solace-fi/solace-docs/docs/dev-docs/frontend/hooks.md

 | Network | `currencyDecimals`

 Hook Dependencies:
-- `useMasterValues()`
+- `useFarmControllerValues()`
 - `usePoolStakedValue()`
 - `useUserStakedValue()`

-Calculate the user's amount of rewards using values from `useMasterValues` , `usePoolStakedValue` , and `useUserStakedValue` , then return it as a string.
+Calculate the user's amount of rewards using values from `useFarmControllerValues` , `usePoolStakedValue` , and `useUserStakedValue` , then return it as a string.

 ### `useUserPendingRewards`